-Adults with von Willebrand’s Disease
+Adults with von Willebrand’s Disorder

-von Willebrand’s disease (vWD) is the most common type of bleeding disorder.
+von Willebrand’s disorder (vWD) is the most common type of bleeding disorder.
 People with vWD have a problem with a protein in their blood called von Willebrand’s Factor (vWF) that helps control bleeding.
 When a blood vessel is injured and bleeding occurs, wWF helps cells in the blood, called platelets, mesh together and form a clot to stop the bleeding.
 People with vWD do not have enough vWF, or it does not work the way it should.
 It takes longer for blood to clot and for bleeding to stop.

 vWD is generally less severe than other bleeding disorders.
 Many people with vWD may not know that they have the disorder because their bleeding symptoms are very mild.
 For most people with vWD, the disorder causes little or no disruption to their lives except when there is a serious injury or need for surgery.
 However, with all forms of vWD, there can be bleeding problems.